JamFox/salt-poc/README.md

 - `pillar/top.sls` contains the [pillar top file](https://docs.saltproject.io/en/latest/topics/pillar/index.html#declaring-the-master-pillar) that defines which pillar data is applied to which minions.
 The top file is not used as a location to declare variables and their values, it is used as a way to include other pillar files and organize the way they are matched based on environments or grains.
 - `states/` contains [state formulas](https://docs.saltproject.io/en/latest/topics/tutorials/states_pt1.html#states-tutorial) AKA the "playbooks".
 - `states/top.sls` contains the [state top file](https://docs.saltproject.io/en/latest/ref/states/top.html) that defines which state formulas are applied to which minions.
 The top file is not used as a location to declare formulas, it is used to include other state files and organize the way they are matched based on environments or grains.
 - Each state formula is a directory under `states/` with an `init.sls` file that contains the state formula.
 The `init.sls` file is the entry point for the formula.
-The `init.sls` file can contain other state formulas as dependencies. `files/` contains files and [Jinja templates](https://docs.saltproject.io/en/latest/topics/jinja/index.html) that are used by the formula. `defaults.yaml` contains the [default variables](https://stackoverflow.com/a/34345785) for the formula and is imported in `.sls` files and combined with pillars as needed.
+The `init.sls` file can contain other state formulas as dependencies. `files/` contains files and [Jinja templates](https://docs.saltproject.io/en/latest/topics/jinja/index.html) that are used by the formula.

 ## Setup